Boostport/address/README.md

 Address is a Go library that validates and formats addresses using data generated from [Google's Address Data Service](https://chromium-i18n.appspot.com/ssl-address).

 ## Installation
-Install the library using [dep](https://github.com/golang/dep).
-For example: `dep ensure -add github.com/Boostport/address`.
+Install the library using Go modules.
+For example: `go get -u github.com/Boostport/address`.

 ## Creating Addresses
 To create a new address, use `New()`.
 If the address is invalid, an error will be returned.